-Turn the heat on and let the oils melt.
 Use your thermometer to check the temperature.
-You don’t want the oils too hot; they should be around 90 – 100 F. Once the coconut oil melted, place the bowl aside.
+You don’t want the oils too hot; they should be around 90 – 100 F. Once the coconut oil melted, turn the heat off and place the bowl aside.

 Remove your milk ice cubes from the tray and add them to a second bowl.